 - Components – Mixture of Shimano 105 and Ultegra with either triple or compact double cranksets.
 Many have road-disc brakes.

-Hybrid Bikes: Our rental hybrid bikes are a relaxed style with flat handlebars.
+Hybrid Bikes: Our rental hybrid bikes hard-tail mountain bikes with road oriented tires.
+They have a relaxed style with flat handlebars.

 - Sizes – XS, S, M, L, and XL

 - Components – Mixture of Shimano road and mountain components with either triple cranksets or compact double.

 eBikes: These semi-powered bikes allow for nonriders to share the experience with their friends and family who are stronger cyclists.
 We have limited supply of eBikes, so please contact us to ensure we can supply them.